Version 1 • Published May 18, 2026

 MCD acts as an intermediary in the management of services provided by third parties (shipping lines, port terminals, carriers, customs authorities).
 Charges generated by these third parties — including demurrage, detention, port storage, refrigerated container electricity, and customs fines — are the exclusive responsibility of the client and are governed by each provider’s contracts and rates.

-Fines for late declaration, tariff errors, or manifest corrections before the Dirección General de Aduanas are attributable to the client in accordance with Law 3489 and other applicable customs regulations.
+Fines for late declaration, tariff errors, or manifest corrections before the Dirección General de Aduanas are attributable to the client in accordance with Dominican Customs Law No. 168-21 and other applicable customs regulations.
 MCD will pass on such charges to the client without assuming responsibility for their amount or application.

 MCD will make its best efforts to maintain the availability of the Services, but does not guarantee uninterrupted or error-free operation.
 MCD shall not be liable for direct, indirect, incidental, or consequential damages arising from the use or inability to use the Services, including business losses, operational delays, or data loss.